Midlothian – Taxi Idling problem in Dalkeith

-Over the period 15th March until 31st March the Partnership, along with the Scottish Government funded the pilot deployment of EDAR in Scotland.
-A further two weeks of testing is currently under way at one location in North Lanarkshire (1st – 14th April).
+This took place over the period 15th March until 31st March the Partnership, along with the Scottish Government funded the pilot deployment of EDAR in Scotland.
+A further two weeks of testing was undertaken at one location in North Lanarkshire (1st – 14th April).
 More information on EDAR can be found at www.heatremotesensing.com

 The net result of all this work would be to reduce air pollution from vehicles allowing for cleaner air, especially in built up areas.
 This would lead to a reduction in the well-publicised threat to life expectancy and health.